EGI-Federation/documentation/content/en/users/workload-manager/_index.md

 ![Fig. 5 - Monitor the job execution with the Job Monitor panel](./figure_5.png)

-Fig. 5 - Monitor the job execution with the Job Monitor panel
+Monitor the job execution with the Job Monitor panel

 #### Get Results from Sandbox